jrenaldi79/replit-default/replit.md

     1.  **A Document Viewer (`/markdown-preview`)**: For referencing BMAD methodology documentation.
 This part of the app is maintained as is.
     2.  **A Shell Main App (`/`)**: A starter structure for students to replace with their own projects.
 This is where you will build.

+## 1. AI Agent Pre-Implementation Checklist

+Before writing ANY implementation code, the AI MUST verify:
+- [ ] Have I written failing tests that define success?
+- [ ] Have I run those tests to confirm they're RED?
+- [ ] Can I describe what "passing" looks like in concrete assertions?

+If ANY answer is "no" → STOP and write tests first.

 ## 2. 🚨 THE LAW: Test-Driven Development (TDD) First

 **EVERY feature request or code change MUST start by writing tests *before* any implementation.
 This is the most important rule.
 There are no exceptions for feature work.**